 Another way is to make the variables protected.
-This modifier allows access to the instance variable from within the class and from any derived class.
+This modifier allows access to the instance variable from within the class and from any derived class, or class in the same package.

 The variables in the Person class now look like this: